-6. Not Having a Point of Contact on the Big Day
+Wedding Budget Mistake #7: Not Having a Point of Contact on the Wedding Day

-All any bride wants is a wedding day that is flawless and successful from beginning to end.
-Whether you invest in a wedding coordinator to make sure you've eliminated these seven common mistakes couples on a budget make or set aside a little time in the next few weeks and begin to eliminate these mistakes from your planning, your wedding day will be better for it.
-And if you see me in Starbucks and want to high five me once you're done, I'll celebrate with you and do a little happy dance!
-Because together we'll have made your day amazing.
+All any bride or groom wants is a wedding day that is flawless and successful from beginning to end.
+Whether you invest in a wedding coordinator to make sure you've eliminated these seven common wedding budget mistakes or set aside extra planning time to implement these wedding budget tips, your wedding day will be better for it.

 If you like the information in this article, be sure to sign up for our email list where you'll get access to our newsletters that are choc-full of helpful wedding advice and tips.
 And be sure to follow us on Instagram, Facebook, and Pinterest for cool giveaways and special vendor discounts.
 Finally, we're always looking for new and inventive ways to help our readers, so share your best wedding tips/planning advice in the comments.
 We may just turn your comment into an informative article!